krebernisak/resume/resume-long.md

 -------------
 *   **KiM** (www.kimtoys.com, www.kimtrgovina.hr) - 2009
     - Online catalog and content management system (CMS).
-    - Running on Google App Engine platform.
+    - Running on the Google App Engine platform.
     - Written in Java on Struts 2 Framework using Struts Tiles, Java Data Objects (JDO), Apache Lucene and other.
     - Redeployed as a new website in 2015 using Magento v1.8.1 e-commerce platform, running in Docker containers on Digital Ocean
     - Updated to Magento v2.1.9 in 2017, running in Docker containers on Google Compute Engine